ivan-paleo/publish-micro-image/README.md

 This document is written in [Markdown](https://www.markdownguide.org/).
 If you know how to write in this format, please propose text edits as a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (abbreviated "PR").

 ### Send me an email
 For options 1-2, you need to create a GitHub account.
-If you do not have one and do not want to sign up, you can still write me an email (Google me to find my email address).
+If you do not have one and do not want to sign up, you can still write me an email (Google my name together with my affiliation to find my email address).

 By participating in this project, you agree to abide by our [code of conduct](CONDUCT.md).